Skip to main content

 • IPFS CID storage - Stores content hashes on-chain for evidence trails

-• EIP-712 signature approval - Arbiter can approve refunds via off-chain signatures (gas-free for arbiters)
+• EIP-712 signature approval - Arbiter approves refunds with off-chain signatures (gas-free for arbiters)

-• Evidence indexing - Evidence is indexed by payment and submitting party
+• Evidence indexing - The contract indexes evidence by payment and submitting party

 • Multi-party submission - Both payer and receiver can submit evidence

-When a refund is disputed, parties submit evidence (documents, screenshots, logs) to IPFS and record the CID on-chain.
-The arbiter reviews evidence off-chain and submits an EIP-712 approval signature that anyone can relay.
-This keeps dispute resolution costs low — the arbiter never needs to submit an on-chain transaction.
+When a payer or receiver disputes a refund, each side submits evidence (documents, screenshots, logs) to IPFS and records the CID on-chain.
+The arbiter reviews evidence off-chain and produces an EIP-712 approval signature that anyone can relay.
+This keeps dispute resolution costs low, since the arbiter never has to submit an on-chain transaction.